The Imperfect Learner: Incorporating Developmental Trajectories in Memory-based Student Simulation: Student Simulation for Science Learning

 \section{Student Simulation for Science Learning}

-In this work, we demonstrate the effectiveness of our framework by implementing an elementary school student simulator \textbf{SimLearner} in science learning grounded in the Next Generation Science Standards (NGSS) curriculum.
+In this work, we demonstrate the effectiveness of our framework by implementing an elementary school student simulator \textbf{SimLearner} for science learning grounded in the Next Generation Science Standards (NGSS) curriculum.